gvwilson/thirdbit/fiction/madica/index.md

 Or not.
 Because a moment later, the air sparkled and fizzed, rippling with rainbow colors, and---

-"Oh..."
-Madica breathed.
+"Oh…" Madica breathed.
 There, right in front of her, no longer invisible, was Santa's secret factory.
 It was bigger than any building Madica had ever seen---she could have stacked ten copies of her school on top of one another and still not reached its steeply-slanted roof.